Introduction

 Consultation and referral to OPA

-- Consult with OPA as early as possible after the young person’s 17th birthday by contacting the VCAT Liaison Officer at the William Cooper Justice Centre, Melbourne.
+- Consult with OPA as early as possible after the young person’s 17th birthday by contacting the VCAT Liaison Officer at the VCAT website

 - Provide OPA with the following information:

-- the type and severity of the cognitive disability and the impact on the young person’s functioning, including any mental health concerns
+- the type and severity of the cognitive disability and the impact on the young person’s functioning, including any mental health concerns.
+This information may already be available through existing diagnoses and specialist reports developed for NDIS and care planning purposes.
+OPA Consultation can highlight any additional information required.

 - other known adults in the young person’s life, including any family who may be able to be involved in the young person’s life after they turn 18